SolaceDev/solace-messaging-cf-dev/README.md

 * Create additional swap space on the BOSH-Lite VM
 * Enable routing so that your hosting computer can communicate with the VMs hosting BOSH-Lite

-* The following parameters are available to adjust the size of the BOSH-Lite VM when creating it.
+* The following environment variable parameters are available to adjust the size of the BOSH-Lite VM when creating it.
   - VM_MEMORY=8192 is the default: it is enough to support the deployment of CF, CF-MYSQL and a single VMR
   - VM_SWAP=8192 is the default: it is enough to support up to 4 VMRs before needing to add more.
   - VM_DISK_SIZE=65_536 is the default: it is enough to support up to 4 VMRs before needing more storage.
-  - VM_EPHEMERAL_DISK_SIZE=32_768 is the default: it provide suffucient room to spare with multiple deployments and re-deployment.
+  - VM_EPHEMERAL_DISK_SIZE=32_768 is the default: it provides enough room to spare for multiple deployments and re-deployment.
 You should not need to adjust this.
   - In general under a BOSH-Lite deployment you should add 4000 Mb to VM_MEMORY and 2000 Mb to VM_SWAP per additional VMR.

 ~~~~